 How can the public become involved in the Hazard Mitigation planning process?

-Public participation in the process is important because it helps raise awareness of the hazards we face in Culver City and the actions needed to mitigate those hazards.
+Public participation in the process is important because it helps raise awareness of the hazards we face in Culver City and It has been by the second many participating of the participating in the process you will be taking time to consider the hazards in our community, the impact of those hazards.
 By participating in the process you will be taking time to consider the hazards in our community, the impact of those hazards on life and property, actions that need to be taken to reduce that impact, and the priority those actions should take.
-The M-IHMP Steering Committee will consider all input from the public and integrate it into the plan where appropriate.
+The MJHMP Steering Committee will consider all input from the public and integrate it into the plan where appropriate.
 Opportunities for the community to provide input, ask questions, and review/comment on draft documents will be provided throughout the planning process.
 Your comments, questions, ideas, and concerns will have a significant role in the plan's preparation.